 To all my European friends who suffer from the extreme cold there at the moment: I feel for you!
 If you can’t enjoy the cold, at least enjoy the cute penguin!

 Around this time last year, I told you that a friend of mine and I had been engaged as extras for a Japanese movie.
 Well, I can now officially talk about it since I just found out that it was released last Saturday!
-The movie is called Koto in Japanese (in English: The Old Capital) and it is an adaptation of the novel of the same name by Yasunari Kawabata.
-I say “adaptation” because part of the movie is set in France, while the novel takes place entirely in Kyoto and its northern outskirts.
+The movie is called Koto in Japanese (in English: The Old Capital) and it is a sequel to the novel of the same name by Yasunari Kawabata.
+Now the two sisters of Kawabata’s novel are grown and have children of their own who have their own struggles with Japanese society.
+Part of the movie is set in France, while the novel takes place entirely in Kyoto and its northern outskirts.

 I have not seen the result yet, but another friend went to the cinema on Saturday, and he said that both my friend and I are featuring very prominently in a scene that is set in an old house in Kyoto.
 If you take a look at the poster to the right, we were in a scene with the actor in the blue kimono to the far right.
 Apparently he is very famous in Japan – does that mean I’m now officially famous too? 😉 We should be in at least two more scenes in the movie, somewhere in the background, but I cannot tell for sure until I have seen it – and this will take a while.
 My Japanese is not good enough to watch movies or TV yet (and fully understand what’s going on), so I will have to wait until there are English subtitles.
 The movie has already won a prize in the Kyoto Historical Film Festival (I think), and it may be sent to international Film Festivals as well – and that’s usually where the subtitles are made.
 I will see it eventually though, I’m sure.